 The Idle Rocks, Cornwall

 Take a front-row seat on The Idle Rocks blissful waters edge and watch the boats bobbing as you enjoy the freshest local catch in St Mawes.
-The specialty here is British dishes, with influences from the Far East and using classic French cookery techniques, and the menu has been crafted around carefully developed relationships with local suppliers, fishermen and farmers.
+The speciality here is British dishes, with influences from the Far East and using classic French cookery techniques, and the menu has been crafted around carefully developed relationships with local suppliers, fishermen and farmers.
 Dishes are seasonal and gorgeous to look at.
 Think goat’s cheese and ricotta agnolotti, scallop ceviche, and butter poached plaice with Smoked eel, cucumber, caviar, sea herb and verjus – all presented beautifully.

 Where: Harbourside, Tredenham Rd, St Mawes, Truro TR2 5AN